Hacksore/overlayed-electron/README.md

 ### Running locally

-Make sure you `npm install` all the dependencies then just run `npm run dev`.
+Make sure you `npm install` all the dependencies then just run `npm start`.